Tornadoes (see definition), which are also known as twisters and cyclones, are the twisting air columns that run in between the land and the clouds.

-If your house is situated in those areas where this disaster is frequent, the best possible basic way to keep an eye on it is to tune into weather forecasts on television, radio or even the internet.
+If your house is situated in those areas where this disaster is frequent, the best possible primary way to keep an eye on it is to tune into weather forecasts on television, radio or even the internet.

 You have to be vigilant and cautious if you want to be well-prepared when it comes.

 You may also notice that the sky is turning greenish into greenish-black.
-It is a must for you to keep a safety kit at home which includes a portable communication radio, a cellular phone with charged batteries, an extra battery, a flashlight and whistle.
+It is a must for you to keep a safety kit at home, which includes a portable communication radio, a cellular phone with charged batteries, an extra battery, a flashlight and whistle.

 Food, water and clothing are the basic necessities that you may also need in case of an attack.